-Craig A. Langel Mr. Langel has served the accounting profession for over 40 years and was a CPA accredited in Business Valuation and a Certified Valuation Analyst.
+Craig A. Langel Mr. Langel has served the accounting profession for over 40 years and was a Certified Public Accountant ("CPA") accredited in Business Valuation and a Certified Valuation Analyst.
 He was an officer and shareholder of Langel & Associates, P.C., providing consulting and tax services throughout the United States.
-In addition, Mr. Langel is the owner and CEO of CLC Restaurants, Inc., which owns and operates Taco Bell and KFC restaurants in Montana, Idaho, and Washington, and he is a part owner of Mustard Seed Restaurants.
+In addition, Mr. Langel is the owner and President of CLC Restaurants, Inc., which owns and operates Taco Bell and KFC restaurants in Montana, Idaho, and Washington, and he is a part owner of Mustard Seed Restaurants.
 He also serves on the boards of directors of two non-profit organizations, Taco Bell Foundation and Missoula Children's Theatre.
 Mr. Langel previously served as a director of Glacier's former subsidiary First Security Bank of Missoula from 1984 to 2005 and from February 2009 until the consolidation of Glacier's bank subsidiaries in 2012.
 Mr. Langel received his education at Montana State University, graduating with a Bachelor of Science degree in accounting.
-He is a Certified Public Accountant (CPA).
 With a career as a CPA for over 40 years, Mr. Langel brings extensive financial acumen to the Board, as well as his experience as a business owner and executive.

 Douglas J. McBride Dr. McBride has been an optometrist in Billings for over 30 years.
 He is a former President of the Montana State Board of Examiners for Optometry, of which he has been a member since 1993, and a past President of the Montana Optometric Association.
 Dr. McBride is also the former Chairman of the Advisory Board for TLC Laser Eye Center in Billings and is the former administrator for the State of Montana for Vision Source, an optometric franchise.
-Dr. McBride also served as a director of the Company's former subsidiary Western Security Bank, serving from 2003 until the consolidation of Glacier's bank subsidiaries in 2012.
+Dr. McBride currently serves as a director of Western Security Bank, a division of Glacier Bank.
 Dr. McBride earned his Bachelor of Arts degree at Linfield College and his Doctor of Optometry degree at the Illinois College of Optometry.
 Dr. McBride's expertise in the healthcare community is valuable to the Board and allows him to provide insight into the Company's healthcare and medical benefit issues, as well as the healthcare industry in general.